Workplace Violence Prevention Plan (WVPP)

 - Information about the person completing the log, including their name, job title, and the date completed.

-- Reviewing all previous incidents.
+- Review all previous incidents.

-Ensure that no personal identifying information is recorded or documented in the written workplace violence investigation report.
+USF will ensure that no personal identifying information is recorded or documented in the written workplace violence investigation report.
 This includes information which would reveal identification of any person involved in a violent incident, such as the person’s name, address, electronic mail address, telephone number, social security number, or other information that, alone or in combination with other publicly available information, reveals the person’s identity.

 All employees, including managers and supervisors, will have training and instruction on workplace violence practices.
 These sessions could involve presentations, discussions, and practical exercises.
 Training and instruction will be provided as follows:

-- When the WVPP is first established.
+- When the WVPP is initially established.

 - Upon hire.